-Under the Members' Code of Conduct, Councillors are obliged to declare pecuniary interests and non-statutory disclosable interests.
-However, these formal definitions do not cover every possible conflict of interest which could be encountered by County Councillors in their role and this document provides additional explanation and guidance on what conflicts, arising out of specific interactions/transactions with the Council, ought to be addressed.
-This guidance supplements the information already provided in the Members' Code of Conduct (Chapter 5-1 of the Constitution) and Procedure Rules for Committee and Sub-Committee Meetings (Chapter 4-4 of the Constitution).
+Under the Members' Code of Conduct councillors are obliged to declare pecuniary interests and non-statutory disclosable interests.
+However, these formal definitions do not cover every possible conflict of interest which could be encountered by county councillor in their role and this document provides additional explanation and guidance on what conflicts, arising out of specific interactions/transactions with the Council, ought to be addressed.

-This guidance:
+This guide:

-- (i) Applies to those interactions between the Council's services and councillors when councillors are acting as private individuals but where their Council role provides an inherent risk of being perceived as gaining favourable / unfavourable consideration. - (ii) Sets out the practical actions required to ensure compliance with the rules so the Council can demonstrate the highest standards of conduct have been applied.
+- applies to those interactions between the Council's services and councillors when councillors are acting as private individuals but where their Council role provides an inherent risk of being perceived as gaining favourable / unfavourable consideration. - sets out the practical actions required to ensure compliance with the rules so the Council can demonstrate the highest standards of conduct have been applied.